Montgomery’s Elrich vetoes tax incentive for high-rise buildings above Metro

-The bill passed the county council 7-2 earlier this month, with Council vice president Tom Hucker (D-District 5) and council member Will Jawando (D-At Large) voting against it.
+The bill passed the county council 7 to 2 this month, with council vice president Tom Hucker (D-District 5) and council member Will Jawando (D-At Large) voting against it.

 Lawmakers are scheduled to consider the proposal again next Tuesday and will need at least six votes to override the veto.
 Council member Hans Riemer (D-At Large), a frequent critic of Elrich and one of the co-sponsors of the bill, said he expects the lawmakers who supported the proposal to “stick with it all the way through.”

 “High-rise development on top of the Metro is the very essence of smart growth,” Riemer said.
-“It’s disappointing that the County Executive’s first veto would be used on [this].”
+“It’s disappointing that the county executive’s first veto would be used on [this].”

 Like the rest of the Washington region, Montgomery faces a dire shortage of affordable housing.
 Regional experts said last year that the county of 1 million needs to build at least 320,000 new housing units between 2020 and 2030, which is 75,000 more than are currently forecast to be built.

-This bill, Riemer said, will encourage private developers to build housing on top of transit stations by exempting them from having to pay property taxes for 15 years.
+The bill, Riemer said, would encourage private developers to build housing on top of transit stations by exempting them from having to pay property taxes for 15 years.
 In return, the developer must ensure that their building is at least 50 percent rental housing and that a quarter of the moderately priced dwelling units required by the county are affordable to households that earn less than 50 percent of the county’s area median income.

 Council staff estimate that the proposal could help create up to 8,500 new affordable units at Metro properties.